 Look up balance-transfer cards.
 The name says it all: these are credit cards you can open and transfer other balances to.
 They typically offer lower interest rates.
 And some have promo deals where you don’t pay any interest for a while.

-If you don’t pay off your balance by the end of the promo period, you could get back-charged a LOT of interest.
-So if you’re taking advantage of a 0% interest deal, make a plan to pay off all your debt before the deadline.
+For starters, these cards can be tougher to qualify for during a recession when banks are pickier about who they do biz with.
+If you do get one and don’t pay off your balance by the end of the promo period, you could get charged a LOT of interest on whatever’s left.
 Oh, and there’s usually a fee to move your balances over in the first place.
 Do some math to be sure the numbers make sense before you apply.

 You can consider taking out a personal loan with a credit union or online lender...aka a debt consolidation loan.
 These usually come with a lower interest rate and set repayment timeline.
 Pros: paying less in interest and, if you’re combining a few balances, getting one payment a month.
 Cons: you’ll probably need a really good credit score to qualify.
 And you might have to pay an “origination fee,” which could be 1-8% of the loan amount.